oliwierptak/Everon1/README.md

 ## Factory
-One Factory class to take care of creation of all objects.
+[One Factory](https://github.com/oliwierptak/Everon/blob/master/Src/Everon/Factory.php) class to take care of creation of all objects.
 You have full control how classes are instantiated and what dependencies they require, all you have to do is to extend default Factory class.

 ## Routing
-Consider this routing example for this url: `/login/submit/session/adf24ds34/redirect/%2Flogin%2Fresetpassword?token=abcd&pif=2457`
+Consider this routing example for an url: `/login/submit/session/adf24ds34/redirect/%2Flogin%2Fresetpassword?token=abcd&pif=2457`

     [login_submit]
     url = login/submit/session/{sid}/redirect/{location}